 Soundrocket came to the rescue

-Our involvement provided a triangulation where no single organization could see all the data, and in doing so we delivered, to the researchers, data that was confidential and anonymous.
+Our involvement as data collection partner provided a triangulation where no single organization could see all the data, and in doing so we delivered, to the researchers, data that was confidential and anonymous.

 Personal genomic testing is a new service area where most who use the service are online.
 In order to get quality data from online sources, Soundrocket built the survey and sample management system, and managed the study implementation over the course of over a year of data collection.